rails/webpacker/README.md

 ENV value `WEBPACKER_HMR=TRUE`.
 That way, your stylesheet pack tag will do **nothing** because you need your styles inlined in your JavaScript for hot reloading to work properly.

+### Live Reloading or Static Reloading
+Live Reloading is having your assets for development provided by the webpack-dev-server.

+You can override the the presence of the `dev_server` setup by setting ENV value: `WEBPACKER_DEV_SERVER=FALSE`.

+You might do this if you are switching back and forth between statically compiling files during development and trying to get hot reloading to work.

 ## Linking Styles, Images and Fonts